-New payment data identifies wins for patients, providers
+New payment research shows wins for patients and providers

 Lab results.
 When newborn babies finally start sleeping through the night.
 What foods can help alleviate leg cramps.
 Surely patient portals have improved communication with doctors and cut down on phone calls back and forth for years.
 But new healthcare data show a promising correlation between portal technology and patient payment behaviors that increases the convenience factor for both — and supports financial sustainability for care providers.